 There's more to sweet potatoes than casseroles and pies.
-Try one of these sweet potato recipes at your Thanksgiving dinner.
 Whether you stick with the classic sweet potato casserole or branch out, you'll be pleased!

 Round out your Thanksgiving meal with a hefty spoonful of our Classic Sweet Potato Casserole.
 The sweet potato filling is

 finished with a crunchy topping of cornflakes, pecans, and brown sugar, balanced out with the gooey favorite—marshmallows.

 Each muffin cup flares slightly, so stack slices from ends of potatoes in the bottom and use wider slices from the middle

 of the sweet potato at the top.
 We also like this with Gruyère instead of mozzarella.

 Wow guests with a sky-high marshmallow meringue on this sweet potato pie.
 Be sure to lightly pack the mashed sweet potatoes

 in your measuring cup for a fluffy filling.

 For a hearty, fun appetizer, arrange cubes of sweet potato and pieces of smoked sausage on skewers and serve with a lemon-garlic

 mayonnaise.
 Serve warm or at room temperature.
 If you choose to serve the squares warm, prepare the mayonnaise first.